spetlr-org/spetlr-org.github.io/README.md

 SPETLR team recommends:
 * Write test data to debug tables
 * Assert on contents from target tables
-  * Can be done be injecting SPETLR-tools's TestHandle
+  * Can be done by injecting SPETLR-tools's TestHandle

 ### Summary